 Once the kiln owners ran out of limestone and redwood, they closed the kilns.
 Slowly the forest recovered, and the second-growth redwood stands found in this park today make for a pleasant and shady escape (not to mention one with an interesting past).
 Enjoy a hike to Limekiln Falls, or take the easy jaunt to the park’s sandy beach.
 There are also 28 campsites.

 Note: Pfeiffer Big Sur State park is open for limited use, with campsites available on a first-come, first-served basis.
 Check the park's website for more information.

 California’s coast redwoods meet their southernmost habitat along the Big Sur coast, and this gem of a park is a great way to sample their deep shade, and cathedral-like beauty.
 The park’s roots are in homesteading: John Pfeiffer settled on some 160 acres/65 hectares here (his 1884 cabin, originally perched high above the Big Sur River Gorge, has been reconstructed along the park’s Gorge Trail).
 In the 1930s, Pfeiffer’s land became the first nugget of this beautiful park.

-Conveniently, there are plenty of places to do that along the way, most notably in 53,000-acre/21,448-hectare Humboldt Redwoods State Park.
-Avenue of the Giants actually runs right through the park, so you can easily turn off to explore on an assortment of loop trails, like the 7.5-mile/12-km Bull Creek Loop, which lets you get a mini-glimpse of the remarkable Rockefeller Forest, home to the world’s 2nd, 4th, 6th, and 8th tallest trees.
-Also visit Founders Grove, honoring the people behind the formation of Save the Redwoods League in 1918, an organization that played a critical in the permanent protection of these remarkable trees.
+Conveniently, there are plenty of places to do that along the way, most notably in 53,000-acre Humboldt Redwoods State Park.
+Avenue of the Giants actually runs right through the park, so you can easily turn off to explore on an assortment of loop trails, like the 12 kilometre Bull Creek Loop, which lets you get a mini-glimpse of the remarkable Rockefeller Forest, home to the world’s 2nd, 4th, 6th, and 8th tallest trees.
+Also visit Founders Grove, honouring the people behind the formation of Save the Redwoods League in 1918, an organisation that played a critical in the permanent protection of these remarkable trees.